 - "Hairless Joe" - An incredibly determined assassin who tracks the kids from state to state, showing up wherever they might have reason to go, or wherever the news media mentions they were last seen, in an attempt to kill them.
 He pulls every trick he can to go after them, and even tries luring the kids into a trap.
 He also at times fakes being a police officer, an FBI agent, and so on in order to get information that only they would have access to.
 Agent Harris is after him at the same time he's after the kids.

 - "Frank Lindenauer" - A mysterious man who could very well be the cause of the Falconer parents' arrest, and likely framed them.
 Aiden and Meg are after him, believing he may be the key to proving their parents' innocence.
+Turns out he is the assassin chasing the kids.
+He did frame their parents and he is out to murder the kids to cover up any lose ends.

 The books in the original series are: